portugueslab/stytra/docs/source/examples_gallery.rst

 Examples gallery
 ================

-You don't need to get acquainted with the full complexity of stytra to start running experiments.
+You don't need to get acquainted with the full feature set of stytra to start running experiments.
 We provide a number of example protocols that you can use to get inspiration for your own ones!
 In this section, we introduce general ideas on stytra and we use the examples to illustrate them.